West Ham: Second World War

 The presence of the Royal Docks, the Stratford railway lands and other high value targets made West Ham one of the areas of London and Essex worst affected by bombing during the Second World War.
 There were officially 1186 civilians killed, but this may have been around 500 higher due to the disputed death toll at South Hallsville School.

 Post-war

-In March 1976, an IRA terrorist planted a bomb on a Metropolitan Line train, but it exploded prematurely, at West Ham station, injuring seven.
+In March 1976, the IRA planted a bomb on a Metropolitan Line train, but it exploded prematurely, at West Ham station, injuring seven.
 The perpetrator shot and injured a member of the public and fled.
 The train driver, Julius Stevens, gave chase but was shot and killed.
-The terrorist ran into the street where he was confronted by a policeman; he turned the gun on himself but survived.
+The perpetrator ran into the street where he was confronted by a policeman; he turned the gun on himself but survived.

 In the 1970s and 1980s, the area suffered from deindustrialisation, including closure of the Bromley gasworks and West Ham Power Station.